Response to Ministry of Justice Consultation 'Human Rights Act Reform: A Modern Bill of Rights'

 A basic principle of international human rights law is that human rights are universal.
 That all people are equal before the law has also been part of our common law for centuries.
 These proposals would undermine that basic principle and have a terrible impact on the people that Asylum Aid and the Helen Bamber Foundation serve – those fleeing persecution and survivors of trafficking, torture and extreme human cruelty.
 History has shown us that the weakening of protections for certain groups of people, whether based on race, religion, nationality, criminality, or those who have exhibited any ‘poor’ behaviour in the past, has always been the precursor for the restrictions of protections for everyone.
 If you start eroding the rights of one group, you undermine the system of protection for us all.

-As HBF we are appalled that the government is seeking to introduce a Bill of Rights that would significantly reduce the protections afforded to certain groups, including refugees and survivors of trafficking.
+As HBF and Asylum Aid we are appalled that the government is seeking to introduce a Bill of Rights that would significantly reduce the protections afforded to certain groups, including refugees and survivors of trafficking.
 The government’s proposals will not only harm the most marginalised but will undermine the human rights protections available to us all.